RSSchermer/entitytled/README.md

 # Entitytled

-Entitytled is an ORM-like data access and persistence library build on top of the amazing [Scala Slick](http://slick.typesafe.com/) library.
-Entitytled adds the "entity" and "relationship" concepts, with the aims of improving structure and consistency, and eliminating boilerplate.
+Entitytled is an ORM-like data access and persistence library build on top of [Scala Slick](http://slick.typesafe.com/).
+Entitytled adds "entity" and "relationship" concepts, with the aims of improving structure and consistency, and eliminating boilerplate.

 [![Build Status](https://travis-ci.org/RSSchermer/entitytled.svg?branch=master)](https://travis-ci.org/RSSchermer/entitytled)

-The rest of this readme is a usage guide.

 ## Table of contents